Watch: Inflation Refund Checks Now Being Sent

 New York State’s First-Ever Inflation Refund

-Governor Hochul's proposed Inflation Refund in New York State would provide around $3 billion in direct payments to 8.6 million taxpayers.
+Governor Hochul's Inflation Refund Checks will provide around $3 billion in direct payments to 8.6 million taxpayers in New York State.

 New York’s First-in-the-Nation Paid Prenatal Leave Policy

-Starting January 1, 2025, workers will have the ability to take paid leave for any pregnancy-related medical appointments.
+This nation-leading policy gives workers the ability to take paid leave for any pregnancy-related medical appointments.

 Making Homeownership More Affordable and Accessible